Miraj Nameh: Timurid manuscript, Supplément turc 190 (1436-37)

-The version of the Miraj Nameh (معراج نامه) in the National Library of France, "supplément turc 190" is an Islamic manuscript created in the fifteenth century, in the workshops of Herat in Khorasan (modern Iran and Afghanistan), at the request of Shahrukh Mirza, son of Timur.
+The version of the Miraj Nameh in the National Library of France, "supplément turc 190" is an Islamic manuscript created in the fifteenth century, in the workshops of Herat in Khorasan (modern Iran and Afghanistan), at the request of Shahrukh Mirza, son of Timur.
 The text is written in Eastern Turkic language and was composed between 1436 and 1437 (840 in the Islamic calendar).

 The most important text is one of many redactions of the story of The Miraculous Journey of Mohammed, which tells of the Isra and Mi'raj or night journey, including the ascension of Muhammad to heaven.
 The text was composed by the poet Mir Haydar in Eastern Turkic, with calligraphy by Malik Bakhshi of Herat in the Uighur script.
 The manuscript is illustrated with sixty-one Persian miniatures; like other Mi'raj manuscripts, these include depictions of Muhammad.
 The Mi'raj has been described as "one of the most extraordinary of all Islamic illustrated manuscripts".